CONDITIONS OF HIRE AND INFORMATION FOR HIRERS

 It is the responsibility of the individual Hirers to ensure that they are aware of the Health & Safety at Work Act 1974 and to take reasonable precautions to ensure that their activities are carried out in a responsible way.

 A copy of the Village Hall Health & Safety Policy is kept in a cupboard in the entrance hall (near the toilets).
-Contact details of the delegated Committee members are also kept in the cupboard along with a first aid kit.
-An additional first aid kit is stored in the kitchen.
+Contact details of the delegated Committee members are also kept in the cupbooard.
+A first aid kit is stored in the kitchen.
 A condition of the booking is that the Hirer has familiarised themselves with the Health and Safety policy on the website.

 Any accidents should be reported to a delegated member and an Accident Report Form completed.
 Accident Report Forms are kept in the cupboard in the entrance hall.